Borhanxj/stress-level-analysis/README.md

 ## 🌍 Model Generalization to New Dataset

-The logistic regression model trained on the original dataset demonstrates strong performance when tested on the new dataset.
+The XGBoost model trained on the original dataset demonstrates strong performance when tested on the new dataset.

-- The **ROC curve** shows a high AUC score of **0.91**, indicating excellent discriminative ability between stressed and not stressed students.
+- The **ROC curve** shows a high AUC score of **0.98**, indicating excellent discriminative ability between stressed and not stressed students.
 - The **confusion matrix** reveals that the model correctly classifies the majority of cases, with relatively few misclassifications.

 These results confirm that the model generalizes well across datasets collected at different times, validating its robustness and practical applicability for stress level prediction in similar student populations.